SaadR8/melody-login-authentification/README.md

 # melody-login-authentification
-Login page authentification using timed passwords and melody classification from a sung sample
+Login page authentification using timed passwords and melody classification from a live recorded sample